 See that’s what I mean!
 What is going on up there?
 It’s like a circus.
 Jumping all over the place, jumping through hoops, creating imaginary worlds and lives in my head, they don’t exist in reality, where are they coming from?

 How deeply routed are societal and cultural expectations?
 Do these even have anything to do with all that monkey mind chatter?

-One minute I am super happy with my situation, I am living my life, minding my own business, focusing on my own spiritual growth, and the next minute, boom, I go to fill up my water bottle, I sit and chat with folk after dinner, knees touch, oh let’s go see the puppies, and one by one other people leave and before I know it’s just us and we spend the whole night talking, connecting, laughing - with so much curtesy and respect, curiosity, surprise, wonder.
-And we go to watch the sunrise over the Ganga, we have breakfast together and I feel like I’m in some kind of dream state.
+One minute I am super happy with my situation, I am living my life, minding my own business, focusing on my own spiritual growth, and the next minute, boom, I find myself talking through the whole night, connecting, laughing - with so much curtesy and respect, curiosity, surprise, wonder.
+And we even stay up to watch the sunrise together and I feel like I’m in some kind of dream state.
 What just happened?